ZyanWasHere/website/README.md

+# 2025-10-24
+ironically this is a really good log... alright i'm rebuilding the website compiler in c. we're also rebuilding the individual site pages. i didn't like how they look.

 # 2025-10-14
 honestly, i'm tired. half of this is broken beyond repair. wouldn't it be kinda nice if i just nuked it and started clean?